ikolokotronis/Web-Store-App/README.md

     }
    ```
 5. In settings.py change the email data to yours if you want to work with the django send_email function. *
-6. In your terminal, switch to the main directory (cd web_store_app/) and run python manage.py runserver
+6. In your terminal run python manage.py runserver

 "*" means optional